-Whistler first made its mark on the world with it's wicked ski terrain.
-And while American Thanksgiving in Whistler always marks the official opening of Whistler Blackcomb (the mountain often opens early if the conditions allow), there are so many other activities to do in Whistler other than skiing and riding.
-Here are 9 under-the-radar ideas:
+Whistler first made its mark as a world class ski resort.
+And while American Thanksgiving in Whistler always marks the official opening of Whistler Blackcomb (the mountain often opens early if the conditions allow), there are so many fun activities in Whistler for non-skiers and snowboarders.
+Here are 10 ideas of things to do in Whistler instead of skiing:

 Head to Forged Axe Throwing in Function Junction, just an 8-minute drive from town centre, to try Whistler’s newest attraction – hucking axes at a wall.

 Looking for an adrenaline rush?
 Try Whistler Bungee jumping!
 I’ve jumped a couple times in places around the world and can honestly say, it’s amazing to do it when you’re looking out at beautiful mountain scenery.

 I’ve been visiting, and revisiting, Scandinave Spa since it opened in early 2010 (yes, I’ve lived in Whistler a long time!)
 There is honestly no better way to relax than spending a few hours with a book or taking a snooze as you go through the therapeutic hot-cold-relax cycle.
 You can read my girl Meaghan’s take on getting in the zen zone here.

 Rain, shine, snow or sleet, there are so many year round hikes in Whistler.
 Try Train Wreck - it is a favourite of mine.
 An old train derailment from the 1950’s, it's tucked back in the old growth forest and covered in cool graffiti art.
 It’s also an an easy, all-ages hike that’s accessible year round.